r-devel/r-dev-web/WindowsBuilds/winutf8/winutf8.md

 For learning purposes, it may be worthwhile first installing Msys2 and learning to build R there.
-It is fewer new things at a time, and for some tasks it may be useful to have a vanilla installation of Msys2 alongside RTools 4, anyway.
-This way it also becomes clear that RTools 4 handles some things one has to patch when building with vanilla Msys2.
-The text is also intended to be read linearly including the Msys2 section, parts that are the same for RTools 4 or MXE are not repeated in detail.
+It is fewer new things at a time, and for some tasks it may be useful to have a vanilla installation of Msys2 alongside Rtools 4, anyway.
+This way it also becomes clear that Rtools 4 handles some things one has to patch when building with vanilla Msys2.
+The text is also intended to be read linearly including the Msys2 section, parts that are the same for Rtools 4 or MXE are not repeated in detail.

 The description focuses on building R from source, from the tarball, and only the 64-bit version.
 The process requires several gigabytes of disk